Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Discussion

-The Robotic sounds and Native conditions rated lower than the Orchestral condition in all of the measured Godspeed categories for Experiment 1.
+The Robotic sounds and Native conditions rated lower than the Orchestra condition in all of the measured Godspeed categories for Experiment 1.
 The robot as a default only plays Native sounds.
 But, in general, it may not necessarily be inadvisable for the default robot to be rated as less Anthropomorphic and Animate.
 As the helper robot is aimed to be accepted and welcomed, but not necessarily social, these two categories (Anthropomorphic and Animate) may not be explicit requirements for helper robots.
-As the likability of the sound (question V) was directly correlated with the robot's Godspeed likeability, future work with other robots may utilize sound as an expressive medium to alter robot perception.
+As the likability of the sound (Question V) was directly correlated with the robot's Godspeed likeability, future work with other robots may utilize sound as an expressive medium to alter robot perception.

 Some of these positive sentiments carried into the case study.
-Positive comments remarked about the robots' uniqueness while playing Music Mode and the pleasantness of the Orchestral music sounds in contrast with the robot's native sounds.
-The consistency across these two experiments and a case study demonstrate that the Orchestral Music Mode feature is an effective feature for improving robot acceptance and positive perceptions.
+Positive comments remarked about the robots' uniqueness while playing Music Mode and the pleasantness of the Orchestra music sounds in contrast with the robot's native sounds.
+The consistency across these two experiments and a case study demonstrate that the Orchestra Music Mode feature is an effective feature for improving robot acceptance and positive perceptions.